aarya-bhatia/distributed-systems/README.md

 ## Server Architecture

 Main thread:
+- Initializes file logger thread
-- Listen for tcp connections on a specified port
+- Listens for tcp connections on a specified port
-- fork() a process for each connection and start worker
+- Creates a thread for each connection

+File logger:
+- Opens the log file using server ID `machine.<ID>.log`
+- Reads messages from queue and blocks while empty
+- Appends a log message to file

 Worker process:
 - Read the request from client socket
+- Add log for the request made by the client
+- Add log for establishing connection
 - Run the requested shell command in a new process
 - Pipe the output of the command to the client socket